-You can use your garden hose for rinsing off the salt debris that your reel get after a day's fishing.
+You can use your garden hose to rinse off the salt debris that your reel gets after a day’s fishing.
 You can also soak them in a pail of water.
 For the internal parts, water helps in removing dirt and grime.

 2. Clean Cloth

 You can use cotton or any fabric that is soft and absorbent enough.
 This cleaner is essential because it will eliminate excess water before you apply the lubricant.

 Many instructions about cleaning fishing reels tend to overlook this material.
 I want to give enough emphasis to its importance in this article.
 When excess water mixes with oil or lubricant, it ruins the reel’s overall performance.

 Many types of these products are also available now in the market such as Simple Green cleaning compound and Ronsonol lighter fluid.
 The one I use is Penn Rod and Reel Cleaner, but any product that will help eliminate contaminated oil/grease will work.
 I also use Penn Angler Pack which has precision reel grease and synthetic reel oil.

 The widely-used types are Phillips and flathead screwdrivers.
 It is important to check the construction and materials your fishing reel manufacturers use, and identify which type of screwdriver you will use to assemble and disassemble your fishing tackle.

 It is also better if you prepare different-sized screwdrivers since different manufacturers make use of various size screws too.

 You will use this equipment when loosening up nuts.
 You can use any wrench that you have on hand as long as it matches the size of your reel’s nuts.
 I prefer the 8-in-1 Reel Handle wrench, which features the eight popular sizes for handling nuts, and it fits all the handle nuts I have for all of my fishing reels which include Abu, Daiwa, Penn, and Shimano.